The DofE online services Privacy Statement

 Why we collect personal information

-There are two types of information you provide us with when using our online services: personal information provided when completing personal information boxes, and information collected by us as you interact with our services.
+There are two types of information you provide us with when using our online services: personal information provided when completing personal information fields, and information collected by us as you interact with our services.
 We do not collect your email address unless you freely provide this to us.
 We collect your personal information because it helps us to support our Licenced Organisations, DofE centres and groups and participants in undertaking their programmes.
 It enables us to give convenient access to our online services and support mechanisms.
 In addition, personal information helps us to continue to develop and improve the way the DofE operates and supports its network.

 What Information does the DofE collect and why?